Message from our director Paul Rock the letting company wakefield

 Ask how many properties they manage.

-If they say 100 or more, ask for proof of this.
-Again, an agent with a small portfolio just doesn’t have the experience, knowledge or knowhow of a larger agent.
+An agent with a small portfolio may not have the experience, knowledge or knowhow of a larger agent; but then the larger agents lose that personal touch and you become another number to them.
+Find that middle ground and instruct and agent who has the experience, and the genuine want to care for your needs.
 There will be situations throughout a tenancy that you cannot foresee, and when this happens you need someone at hand who has already been through it and handled the matter carefully.

 Ask the agent for their procedures from start to finish.